spencertipping/phi/doc/interpreter.md

 - `float` = `((instance_ref . float_type_ref) . float_bytes_val)`

 Because `ref`s are opaque, their only purpose is to provide variants.
-They are deliberately impossible to serialize because their meaning is deliberately limited to the hosting runtime.
+They are deliberately impossible to serialize because we can't risk accidental collisions, ever.

-**Q:** do we want a single `ref` object instead of a number of them?
-It's unclear that we need more than one if they promote `val`s into that space.
-(Actually this isn't true: having many is valuable because we never want collisions, even across namespaces.
-The only way to guarantee that is to have these values be opaque.)

 ## Value properties
 You can define more using rewrites, but the interpreter's bootstrap scope